yuruyigit/Quest-Server/README.md

 Quest is a multiplayer role play game engine.
 This repository contains the server.
 It is easily extensible through plugins.

-You may know him from the live coding stream on [livecoding.tv](https://www.livecoding.tv/pkuebler).
+You may know it from the live coding stream on [livecoding.tv](https://www.livecoding.tv/pkuebler).

 ## Getting Started